 Tuesday nights, weekly, from 7:30pm-9pm.
-Open to those with the Gaden Chod Tantric Empowerment.
-By donation.
+Open for practice to all who have received the Chod Tantric Empowerment in the Gelugpa Tradition.

 Chod is a unique and very special tradition of Tibetan Vajrayana Buddhism originating from the famed Tibetan female Saint, Lama and Yogini, Machig Labdron (1055 – 1149 AD).